Scientists in disbelief over discovery of world's largest fish-breeding area

-Antarctica's hottest club is on the floor of the Weddell Sea.
-It's where all the cool icefish hang out.
+Antarctica's hottest club is on the floor of the Weddell Sea, where all the cool icefish hang out.
 About 60 million of them.
-They're there for a primal reason: making more icefish.
+And they're there for a primal reason: making more icefish.

 The Alfred Wegener Institute (AWI) of the Helmholtz Centre for Polar and Marine Research in Germany announced the discovery of the world's largest known fish breeding area in a statement on Thursday.
 A team aboard the research vessel Polarstern found the mind-bogglingly massive icefish breeding colony while surveying the seabed with a camera system in February 2021.